Marta Frigerio is an award-winning investigative journalist from Italy.

 • Environment

-TALLINN - The lack of regulation of the voluntary carbon market, along with the influx of capital, creates a situation where ineffective solutions or even outright scams can be marketed.
-This cross-border investigation is looking at how people are exploiting 'green' opportunities for personal gain in Estonia, Lithuania and Italy.
+TALLINN - The lack of regulation in the voluntary carbon market, together with the influx of capital, creates a situation where ineffective solutions or even outright scams can be marketed.
+This cross-border investigation looks at how people in Estonia, Lithuania and Italy are exploiting 'green' opportunities for personal gain.